EdVenty/blackRacers/README.md

 5. 3D models: they are located in the folder " Item number 5-3d models used in the robot”
 	- `Knopka`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020
 	- `kuzov_BlackRacer`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020
-6. The “Program " folder contains all the code used on the robot and on the main computer
+6. Files in the main partition:
-	- `wroracer` - a program that runs on the robot and controls its actions
+	- `wroracer` -a program that runs on the robot and controls its actions
-	- ` regulators.py `-module of the robot motion controller
 	- ` RoboAPI.py` - module of communication with the robot
-	- ` wroracer_last_win.py ` -the program that was used at regional competitions
-	- ` start_robot.py `-a file that runs on the main computer
-	- ` InetConnection.py`-server creation file on Raspberry Pi
-7. Files in the main partition:
-	- `wroracer` -a program that runs on the robot and controls its actions
-	- `start_robot.py`-a file that runs on the main computer
 	- ` README.md ` -a file with the user's guide and an overview of the repository

 ---